Toward Quantum Analog Simulation of Many-Body Supersymmetry with Rydberg Atom Arrays: Abstract

 \section{Abstract}

 A topological quantum number, the Witten index, characterizes supersymmetric models by probing for zero energy modes and the possibility of supersymmetry breaking.
-We propose an averaging method to infer the Witten index in quantum analogue simulators.
+We propose an averaging method to infer the Witten index in quantum analog simulators.
 Motivated by recent work on Rydberg atoms trapped in optical tweezer arrays, we consider a related supersymmetric XXZ spin model.
 We show how to infer the Witten index from open-system averaging and numerically demonstrate its topological robustness in this model.
-Our work defines a route for quantum analogue simulators to directly identify many-body topological physics.
+Our Letter defines a route for quantum analog simulators to directly identify many-body topological physics.

-\emph{Introduction-} Quantum Hamiltonians with $\mathcal{N}=2$ supersymmetry (SUSY) can be written as $H=Q^\dagger Q+Q Q^\dagger$, where $Q$ and $Q^{\dagger}$ are nilpotent, non-Hermitian supercharges. $H$ comes with an operator $F$ defined by the commutators: $[F,Q]=-Q$ and $[F,Q^{\dagger}]=Q^{\dagger}$.
-Such models have important properties \cite{witten_1982_constraints}: all energy eigenvalues satisfy $E\geq0$ and all $E>0$ states have pairwise degenerate SUSY partners sorted by the even/odd parity of $F$ eigenvalues.
-SUSY is unbroken when $H$ has at least one $E=0$ state, otherwise it is spontaneously broken.
-For supercharges constructed from non-local symmetries, the existence of zero-energy states has important implications for underlying topological physics.
+\emph{Introduction$-$}Theories with supersymmetry (SUSY) were first constructed to generalize relativistic quantum field theories to help address issues within the standard model of particle physics \cite{Aitchison_2007,witten1981}.
+SUSY methods were then applied to make important contributions to the study of nonrelativistic quantum systems, e.g., SUSY breaking mechanisms \cite{Nicolai_1976, witten_1982_constraints,cooper1995,junker_1996_supersymmetric}.
+In particular, $\mathcal{N}=2$ SUSY Hamiltonians can be written as $\hat{H}=\hat{Q}^\dagger \hat{Q}+\hat{Q} \hat{Q}^\dagger$, where $\hat{Q}$ and $\hat{Q}^{\dagger}$ are nilpotent, non-Hermitian supercharges. $\hat{H}$ comes with an operator $\hat{F}$ defined by the commutators: $[\hat{F},\hat{Q}]=-\hat{Q}$ and $[\hat{F},\hat{Q}^{\dagger}]=\hat{Q}^{\dagger}$.
+Such models have important properties \cite{witten_1982_constraints}: all energy eigenvalues satisfy $E\geq0$ and all $E>0$ states have pairwise degenerate SUSY partners sorted by the even or odd parity of $\hat{F}$ eigenvalues.
+SUSY is unbroken when $\hat{H}$ has at least one $E=0$ state, otherwise it is spontaneously broken.
+For supercharges constructed from nonlocal symmetries, the existence of zero-energy states has crucial implications for underlying topological physics.

-For $\mathcal{N}=2$ SUSY, there are only two topological indices based on $F$: Tr[$(-1)^F]$ \cite{witten_1982_constraints} and Tr[$F(-1)^F]$ \cite{CECOTTI1992}.
+For $\mathcal{N}=2$ SUSY, there are only two topological indices based on $\hat{F}$: Tr[$(-1)^{\hat{F}}]$ \cite{witten_1982_constraints} and Tr[$\hat{F}(-1)^{\hat{F}}]$ \cite{CECOTTI1992}.
 We focus on the regularized Witten index \cite{witten_1982_constraints}: